hoshisabi/hoshisabi.github.io/rpg/burgess/notes.md

 * We decided to free prisoners/slaves and get Amidor to help us
   * We were caught almost immediately by Skylla/Charmay who animated objects to attack us
   * fought her and knocked her unconscious, took her stuff and got some items from the goblins
+  * Iggwilv is the adopted daughter of Baba Yaga
 * We summoned brigganocks/korreds
   * darklings were kept busy by the invaders
   * Stagefright was constrained by the ropes from the korreds